Del Norte County, California: Public transportation

-Local public transit is provided by Redwood Coast Transit, which provides access to Amtrak passenger train (via Amtrak bus) service.
+Local public transit is provided by Redwood Coast Transit, which provides access to Amtrak passenger train (via Amtrak Thruway) service.

 Airports

-Contour Airlines conducts passenger flights to and from Jack McNamara Field Airport, operating one daily round trip flight to Oakland International Airport.
+Advanced Air conducts passenger flights to and from Jack McNamara Field Airport, operating one daily round trip flight to Oakland International Airport and Los Angeles-Hawthorne Airport.
 Flights are largely subsidized by an Alternate Essential Air Service grant approved by the United States Department of Transportation and issued to the Border Coast Regional Airport Authority in 2020.

 Harbor

 The Crescent City Harbor serves as a commercial fishing port for salmon, shrimp, tuna, cod, and dungeness crab commercial fishing boats.
 Nearly 50% of all dungeness crab served in California restaurants is off-loaded in this harbor.
 The harbor is also home to multiple fishing and non-fishing related businesses and harbor governmental offices.
 The harbor also has several pleasure boat docks.

 Communities

-Crescent City is the county seat of and only incorporated city in Del Norte County.
+Crescent City is the county seat of and the only incorporated city in Del Norte County.
 Its population count includes the inmates of Pelican Bay State Prison located ten miles north of the city.